 As we have come to the end of this comparison of Microsoft Project vs Smartsheet vs Teamhood, let’s finalize it by defining which business would benefit from each tool the most.

 Microsoft Project is a tool for a large business that wants to stick with traditional project management practices.
 It follows a linear working pattern and will suit businesses that operate in this way.
 While there is a Kanban view available, those looking to implement the practice will soon find that is not flexible and sufficient enough for their needs.

 Smartsheet is also an enterprise tool, but the strength here is in handling large amounts of data.
-This excel-like solution will allow you to add large amounts of entries and then analyze them to make further decisions on your business.
+This Excel-like solution will allow you to add large amounts of entries and then analyze them to make further decisions on your business.

-Teamhood is a project management solution for small to medium-sized businesses that want to plan and work in a visual enviroment.
+Teamhood is a project management solution for small to medium-sized businesses that want to plan and work in a visual environment.
 There is a good mix of Kanban and traditional project management features (like Gantt) that allows teams and management to merge their processes into one tool.

 Passionate content marketer looking to bring better solutions to the project management space.